Jarnail Singh Bhindranwale: Press disinformation

-There would be significant government interference in information released to the media itself.
+It was noted that during the era of the 1970s and 1980s, indiscriminate anti-Sikh bias in reporting, without distinction made between the whole community or Sikh political factions, "of a number of newspaper owners, editors and journalists," including "[e]ven senior editors and columnists," also contributed to "Sikh disenchantment."
+Along with national attitudes in the Hindi-speaking region "hardening along communal lines" because of government manipulation, the national newspapers reported on the Sikhs "in the exciting sport of bringing the communal cauldron to a boil through sensational comment," with The Times of India and The Hindustan Times "doing more to incite hostility between Hindus and Sikhs than perhaps any other English-language newspaper."

+In an 26 July 1982 editorial piece of the Spokesman Weekly, it was noted that, "when a Hindu, for his misdeeds, is killed on the road side, his co-religionist, without ascertaining identity of the culprit, gang up and go and set fire to the Dailies run by the Sikhs; if some one places a cow's head in front of a mandir, they instead of pushing it away, immediately rush to stone the Darbar Sahib or throw biris in the gurdwaras," while "[on] the other hand, when a large number of Sikhs are killed as it happened at Amritsar, Chowk Mehta, Delhi, Kanpur, etc., no one is worried — the Press becomes dumb, and the Government (of the people) behaves in a manner as if nothing has happened."

 According to Cynthia Keppley Mahmood, "The clearly distorted account of the event released to the media does not speak well for India's vaunted freedom of press.
 Stories of prostitutes and drugs at the Akal Takht were printed on front pages one week, that recanted in back pages the next.
 A story suggesting that Bhindranwale had committed suicide was followed by one describing his body as riddled with bullets from head to toe.
 There is no doubt that an entire apparatus of fear dissemination worked to convince India that the Sikhs were to be distrusted.
 And by and large, it succeeded," adding that "Compromises with press freedom were accompanied by draconian legislation that was a target of criticism from human rights communities around the world."
+Such fabrications would continue to be peddled as fact long after.

 According to a journalist traveling with Bhindranwale during 1982, the Central intelligence department, or CID, which had taped every public speech listening for "seditious" remarks, had heard none by April 1982, and Darbara Singh, despite being ready to "act" against Bhindranwale, had found no grounds to do so.
 A senior officer in Chandigarh in December 1983 confessed, "It's really shocking that we have so little against him while we keep blaming him for all sorts of things.
 You certainly cannot assault the temple on the basis of just these charges, get hundreds of people killed and get away with it."

-Insurgency

-When the insurgency against the central government began, it was against the main backdrop of unresolved Anandpur Sahib Resolution claims and an increased sense of disillusionment with the democratic process, which when it worked seemed to end up with Sikhs’ not achieving satisfactory representation, and when it did not, ended up with the dictatorship of Emergency rule, as well as the backdrop of communal conflict on the subcontinent which gave Sikhs a historical justification to fear for the future of their religion in a Hindi-dominated state.
-The failure of the central government to address political, social, and economic problems of the Sikhs facilitated the rise of militancy.
-Sikh demands had been fundamentally political rather than religious, while prolonged intransigence by the central government on water, state border, and devolutionary issues, in addition to centralization, led to alienation and militancy.
-Bhindranwale accused Indira Gandhi of sending Darbara Singh, former Congress chief minister of Punjab, to "wreak atrocities on the Sikh nation."